 Indie-authors tend to be a little different and wait until they have finished their manuscript – again, this is in my experience and not the rule but it can, and does, lead to disappointment in terms of the author’s timeline expectations.

-I am currently booked up for the next five weeks and I’m certain that this is the case for many other editors out there.
+I am currently booked up for the next five weeks and I’m certain that this is the case for many other freelance editors out there.
 So far this week, I have had three enquiries from authors looking for an editor THIS WEEK!!
 It’s not an ideal situation to be in.
 I hate having to say no to people.

 Finding the right editor for you and your manuscript is not an easy task and not one that should be taken lightly.
 You need to do some research.

 What experience do they have in your genre?
 Can they provide testimonials?
 Do you get on with them?
 Are they available to speak with?
 Are they available when you need them?
 Are they within your budget?
 Are they able to provide the level of editing you need?
-Do they ‘get’ you and your synopsis?
+Do they ‘get’ you and your manuscript?

 My advice would be to do your research and get your editor booked in as soon as possible!